happykhan/microreact-cookbook/docs/showing-metadata-blocks.md

 date: 2024-03-26
 ---

+*Prepared by Nabil-Fareed Alikhan.
+Last updated 2024-03-28*

-Microreact can be used to compare a phylogeny with other contextual information.
+[Microreact](https://microreact.org/) can be used to compare a phylogeny with other contextual information.
 In this example we will look at at an existing published dataset and customise the information shown along side the tree.
-We are aiming to produce a figure like the one below, which shows the drug resistance (red) along side the genetic relationship for a group of seqeunced isolates.
+We are aiming to produce a figure like the one below, which shows the drug resistance (red) along side the genetic relationship for a group of sequenced isolates.

 ![Map output from Microreact](./showing-metadata-blocks/tree-example.png)